 Her work has been called eclectic, mercurial, sensuous, and luminescent.
 In an interview in Rain Taxi, Hillman said "It is impossible to put boundaries on your words, even if you make a poem.
 Each word is a maze.
 So you are full of desire to make a memorable thing and have the form be very dictated by some way that it has to be.
 But the poem itself is going to undo that intention.
 It's almost like you're knitting a sweater and something is unraveling it on the other end."

 Hillman is also the coeditor, along with Patricia Dienstfrey, of The Grand Permisson: New Writings on Poetics and Motherhood (Wesleyan University Press, 2003), and the editor of a collection of Emily Dickinson's poems published by Shambhala Press in 1995.

-Hillman is the 2012 recipient of the Academy of American Poets Fellowship.
+Hillman received the Academy of American Poets Fellowship in 2012.
 Her other honors include awards and fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Poetry Society of America, along with a Bay Area Book Reviewer's Award, a Pushcart Prize, and the Delmore Schwartz Memorial Award.